 The ARRC should not be used to determine the regulatory accessibility of a term rate for SOFR.
 Instead, the CFTC should make this determination because the CFTC is in the best position to evaluate compliance of interest rate benchmarks with IOSCO principles and the susceptibility of a benchmark to manipulation through the use of derivatives markets.

-The ARRC is neither a federal advisory committee nor a representative body of market participants.
 Consideration of SOFR term rates involves difficult and complex public policy issues that are best handled by a regulatory body that is accountable to the public.
-The CFTC is best situated to lead such consideration, as the CFTC is likely to oversee the markets from which SOFR term rates would be derived.
+The CFTC is best situated to lead such consideration, as the CFTC is likely to oversee the markets from which a SOFR term rates would be derived.
 The CFTC has responsibility for policing the manipulation of rate markets and overseeing the listing of new rate products on DCMs and SEFs.
-Lastly, the CFTC played a critical role in the development of the IOSCO benchmark principles and, in the absence of the benchmark regulator in the U.S., is best situated to offer guidance on the meaning of IOSCO compliance for LIBOR alternative rates.
+Lastly, the CFTC played a critical role in the development of the IOSCO benchmark principles and, in the absence of the benchmark regulator in the U.S., is best situated to offer guidance on the meaning of IOSCO compliance for USD LIBOR alternative rates.

 IV.
 Accountability for Rate Determinations